hcilab/wams/report.md

 being consistently presented across devices, with appropriate transformations in the same vein as the canvas rendered objects.

+For detailed information about individual modules, classes, mixins, and routines see the documentation[^mydocs] as well as the design document on the github page.[^design]

 [^conductor]: Hamilton, Peter, and Daniel Wigdor.
 "Conductor: Enabling and Understanding Cross-device Interaction."
 Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, 2014, 2773-782.